itp-dwd/2020-spring/assignments/03_assignment.md

   * Include an interactive element that responds to an event (e.g. click, scroll, mouseover, etc.)
   * Be responsive to the screen size

+There are MANY APIs out there.
+Here's a list you might consider exploring: [list of public apis](https://github.com/public-apis/public-apis)

 ## Required Readings
 * [Elements of UI Engineering](https://overreacted.io/the-elements-of-ui-engineering/)
 * [How to Connect to an API with JavaScript](https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/)